ekwska/ekwska/README.md

 Hi, I'm Eden (she/her) 🦇 tldr; I'm a senior machine learning engineer from the UK.

 Currently I am very interested in scaling and productionising ML systems (MLOps), in particular for computer vision applications.
 My background is a mixture of computer vision, medical imaging, deep learning and psychology.
-I've also previously worked as a data scientist, and at a startup analysing super-resolution microscopy images! 🔬
+I've also previously worked as a data scientist, and at a startup analysing super-resolution microscopy images. 🔬

-In my spare time you can find me fawning over my pet tarantula Blueberry, training for my next pole dancing show, or drinking an unhealthy amount of bubble tea.
+In my spare time you can find me fawning over my pet tarantula Blueberry, training for my next pole dancing show, or drinking an unhealthy amount of bubble tea. 🧋

 ---